Your free business.com+ membership unlocks exclusive tech deals and advisor support

 The effectiveness of Juran’s quality theory depends on the genuine commitment of top-level management to quality — without which, all efforts would be useless.

-This principle, evident in Juran’s approach to quality improvement, advocates for a company-wide dedication to quality and a top-down mentality.
+This principle, evident throughout Juran’s approach to quality improvement, calls for a company-wide dedication to quality driven by a top-down mentality.
 Leaders can follow Juran’s 10 steps to quality to guide their commitment to quality planning, control and improvement.
-The first step is to communicate with their team that there is a need — and an opportunity — to improve in some way.
-Once management gets buy-in from the rest of their team, it’s time to set goals, provide training, measure progress and communicate results.
+The first step is to communicate with their team that there is a need — and an opportunity — to improve.
+Once management secures buy-in from the rest of the team, the focus shifts to setting goals, providing training, measuring progress and communicating results.

 Tips for implementing Juran’s theory